-From 7 June 7th through September 9th you can start this location project/audio walking tour daily at any time.
-Weekdays between 11.00 and 17.00 (last departure), Weekends from 10.00 till 17.00 (last departure).
-Start and box office: entrance of the Pier (1) in Scheveningen.
+From 7 June 7th through September 9th you can start this location project/audio walking tour every Thursday, Friday, Saturday and Sunday between 11.00 and 17.00 (last departure).
+Start and box office: entrance of the Pier in Scheveningen.

 At the start of the tour, we provide you with an easy to use MP3 player and headset, a map of the route and a leaflet containing other useful information.
 You then embark on what seems to be an ordinary walk, until you reach the three locations designed for sitting and listening.

 The Plunge is a ‘circular’ walk, so you will end up back where you started to return the MP3 and headset.
 Depending on your tempo, The Plunge will take between 1½ and 2 hours to walk, including stops to sit and listen at the three locations.
 Yet take as long as you want if you like to eat or drink something on the way.

 The stops, consisting of theatrically designed installations, are located at the famous Kurhaus (4), The Meteo Tower (3) on top of the dune of the ‘Zwarte Pad’ and in the dunes near beach pavilion Oscars (2).
 Walking distance is approximately 3 kilometers with some options suiting your physical abilities.
 We regret that our locations are not wheelchair accessible.